SatnamPC/android-interview-questions-2025/README.md

 > val email = "test@example.com" <br/>
 > println(email.isEmailValid())  // Output: true

-Here, we added the isEmailValid() function to the String class without modifying its code.
+We added the isEmailValid() function to the String class without modifying its code.

 ### How does it work internally?
-When we call extension function on an object, the compiler passes the object as the first argument to the function.
+When we call an extension function on an object, the compiler passes the object as the first argument to the function.
 For example,
 > public static final void loadImage(ImageView imageView, String url) {<br/>
 >      Glide.with(imageView).load(url).into(imageView);<br/>